Can dogs and ferrets get along?

 If a dog is too territorial, he can hurt your ferret if the ferret tries to steal his toys (ferrets traditionally are big thieves).

-Separate dogs and ferrets for first introduction
+Separate dogs and ferrets for introduction

 Show each how you interact with the other